 In 1880, when numerous people began to settle in what would later become Lewistown, Reed took up new land and established another trading post nearer to the population.
 Soon, there were “settlements,” one which Reed called Reedsfort, and another trading post just ½ mile away called Fort Janeaux, operated by Francis Janeaux, a popular trader with the Metis people who had settled the area.
-Within no time Janeaux and Reed became intense rivals for the trade of area residents, which numbered less than 100.
+Within no time, Janeaux and Reed became intense rivals for the trade of area residents, which numbered less than 100.
 Reed established the first post office in 1881, which was officially called “Reedsfort.”

 However, one area resident named Dr. L. A. Lapalme, who was a friend of Janeaux’s and disgruntled with the mail service began to circulate a petition for a new post office.
 Charging Reed “with gross neglect of his duties and some irregularities,” it was known that Reed’s partner, John Bowles, would simply put all the mail in a box that was placed on the floor in the corner of a room.
 When residents came into to get their mail, they were forced to sort through all the mail to find their own.
-One local resident named David Hilger would late say that “Reed was one angry postmaster when he read those charges!”
+One local resident named David Hilger would later say that “Reed was one angry postmaster when he read those charges!”
 Hilger would also say that Reed had confronted him when he found out that Hilger had signed the petition and Hilger “immediately envisioned a new mound in Major Reed’s private cemetery.”
-After some fast talking, Hilger finally convinced Reed that he had not read the petition that he had signed and Reed let him go unharmed.
+After some fast-talking, Hilger finally convinced Reed that he had not read the petition that he had signed and Reed let him go unharmed.
 The post office also served a wide area surrounded by Fort Maginnis, Judith Gapo, and Philbrook.
 During the winter of 1881-1882, the mail was only delivered three times.

-By Kathy Weiser-Alexander, updated January 2018.
+By Kathy Weiser-Alexander, updated September 2020.